MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] It removes the requirement to disclose derivatives in financial statements.
 - [ ] It guarantees a profit from the derivative instrument.

-> **Explanation:** Hedge accounting allows gains or losses on the hedging instrument to be recognized in the same period as the offsetting losses or gains on the underlying hedged item, smoothing out earnings volatility.
+> **Explanation:**( Hedge accounting allows gains or losses on the hedging instrument to be recognized in the same period as the offsetting losses or gains on the underlying hedged item, smoothing out earnings volatility.)

----

 ### When a Canadian mining company wants to lock in the sale price of copper in three months, which contractual tool might it employ?